JuliaWeb/HTTP.jl/docs/HttpParser.md

 ## Test

-5. cd back to HttpParser.jl
+1. Move to `~/.julia/HttpParser/`
-6. `julia src/Test.jl`
+2. Run `julia src/Test.jl`
-7. Expect to see text indicating that all assertions have passed.
+3. Expect to see text indicating that all assertions have passed.